-We now discuss a few guidelines on how to construct coarse spaces and prolongation matrices based on the AMG theory developed above.
-In §6.1, we have discussed a general procedure of the multigrid setup phase, among which the coarsening algorithms (Step 2) are automatic procedures for determining the coarse-level variables.
+We now discuss a few guidelines on how to construct coarse spaces and prolongation matrices based on the AMG theory discussed above.
+In $\S6.1$, we have proposed a general procedure of the multigrid setup phase, among which the coarsening algorithms (Step 2) are automatic procedures for determining the coarse-level variables.
 Such algorithms are usually based on selecting or combining vertices in the adjacency graph corresponding to the (filtered) coefficient matrix A.